 - all existing verge footpaths and driveways shall remain unobstructed throughout the construction period to provide safe pedestrian movement

 - temporary fencing to be 1800mm tall continuous mesh fence supported by steel posts with concrete bases

-- the verge and open space must not be used for storage of materials unless the permit from TCCS has been obtained
+- the verge and open space must not be used for storage of materials unless the permit from Transport Canberra and City Services has been obtained